VAT Penalties in Ireland

 • Log in to Revenue Online Service (ROS).

-• You usually need to make a part payment first.
+• You usually need to make a part payment first (often a down payment of the outstanding amount).

-• Revenue looks at applications and usually gets back to you within 10 days.
+• Revenue reviews the applications and usually responds within 10 working days.

-• Reply quickly if Revenue asks for more information.
+• Reply quickly if Revenue asks for more information to prevent delays or refusal of the arrangement.

 What to expect during a Revenue VAT audit?